 Marcelle Haddix is a Dean's Associate Professor and chair of the Reading and Language Arts department in the Syracuse University School of Education.
-She directs two literacy programs for adolescent youth: the Writing Our Lives project, a program geared toward supporting the writing practices of urban middle and high school students within and beyond school contexts: and the Dark Girls afterschool program for Black middle school girls aimed at celebrating Black girl literacies.
+She directs two literacy programs for adolescent youth: the Writing Our Lives project, a program geared toward supporting the writing practices of urban middle and high school students within and beyond school contexts; and the Dark Girls afterschool program for Black middle school girls aimed at celebrating Black girl literacies.

 t is with emotions of heart-felt pleasure that I now, while in the city of Boston, take the opportunity of making a few remarks respecting the female literary societies of color in the city of Philadelphia.
 They are two in number.
 About nine months, since the period of their commencement, they have increased both in numbers, popularity [sic].
 What is far more preferable, they have wonderfully improved their mental faculties - which object should be eagerly sought after and obtained if possible by every female, though she have to encounter some difficulty to acquire it.
 For a female soul, without education, is like a marble in a quarry previous to being polished by the hands of the artist.
 Then, my female friends, it is my sincere desire that you arouse from your lethargy: be no longer dormant on the subject, but now follow in the footsteps of your sisters in the city of Philadelphia.
 Establish societies, give them strict attention, and I am confident that in a short period you will realize those blessings that are an ornament to the female character, which are calculated to adorn and enlighten the mind, and which should be acquired by every female of color in the universe.
-[The Liberator, August 30, 1834; emphasis added]
+[The Liberator, August 30, 1834;

 The selection above comes from a newspaper article published in The Liberator in 1834.
 The author, who signed as "J.C.B," informs readers about the benefits of the two Black female literary societies that were created in the urban northeast region of the United States.
 Literary societies were not just organized "book clubs," where members engaged in the study of literature.
-These groups also had greater goals of advancing the conditions of humankind and fighting oppression through their1 collaborative literacies-of organizing to read, write, and think together toward
+These groups also had greater goals of advancing the conditions of humankind and fighting oppression through their collaborative literacies-of organizing to read, write, and think together toward emphasis added]

-1 We acknowledge that there is a gender spectrum and that myriad pronouns exist that we can use when referring to individuals in our writing.
-Throughout this article we will use "he" to refer to individuals who identify as male and "she" to refer to individuals who identify as a better humanity for all (McHenry, 2000; Muhammad, 2012).
+a better humanity for all (McHenry, 2000; Muhammad, 2012).
 The earliest of these societies were led by, and solely for, African American males in 1828.
 Three years later, young Black women created spaces of their own.